-Catherine has raised more than $400 million in working capital for mining exploration in the past 25 years, and been directly involved in more than $4 billion in corporate transactions in the mining industry.
+Catherine has raised more than $600 million in working capital for mining exploration in the past 20 years, and been directly involved in more than $4 billion in corporate transactions.
+Her leadership and financial expertise, access to capital and respect in building companies have been invaluable assets to the companies she is involved in and have created significant wealth for shareholders.
+Catherine's directorships in other publicly traded companies include Grenville Strategic Royalties, Kinross Gold Corporation, Lowell Copper and Major Drilling.

 Prior to founding Bear Creek Mining Company, Mr. Swarthout was formerly an officer and member of the management committee of Southern Peru Copper Corporation where he participated in decision making during a dynamic period of corporate expansions, financing and project development.
 As vice-president of exploration for Southern Peru Copper from 1995 to 2000, he was directly responsible for two new major discoveries, as well as reserve expansions on the order of 200 per cent on the company's two porphyry copper deposits.